arielgee/Sage-Like/.misc/tasks.md

 * ~~replace in all code open and closed classes as slGlobals~~ => leave it.
 Only in rssTreeView.js
 * ~~why selecting 'no thanks' performs 'Periodic check for new feeds performed in sidebar.' ?~~ => leave it
 * ~~remove EventListener in prefrences.js::getTimeOfDay()!!~~
+* ~~when dragging and dropping a selected tree item I must renew its selected status~~
+* ~~toggle tree folder state with double click and not single click~~

 ---

 #### Next
 * keyboard arrows move selected marker between items (tree, list); enter simulate default mouse click
-* toggle tree folder state with double click and not single click
+* select some item right after creation
 * after toolbar click move focus to selected item, if any
 * show currently selected feed name hint in listView (like the warning in the Lizard's view source window?)
 * prefrences: configure tree feeds checking pace/rate  - some sleep in the processRSSTreeFeedsData() loop?